Yanbo-Zhu/ComputerNetwork/01_ComputerNetwork/01_01_DNS/01_01_02_DNS_Record.md

 IPv6 addresses are constructed differently from IPv4 addresses, and IPv6 PTR records exist in a different namespace within .arpa.
 IPv6 PTR records are stored under the IPv6 address, reversed and converted into four-bit sections (as opposed to 8-bit sections, as in IPv4), plus ".ip6.arpa".

+# 5 Wildcard domain

+A wildcard DNS record is a record in a DNS zone that will match requests for non-existent domain names.
+A wildcard DNS record is specified by using a * as the leftmost label (part) of a domain name, e.g.    ` *. example.com .` A wildcard DNS record (catch-all DNS record) is a record in a DNS zone that can match queries for domain names that do not exist.
+It is created by using an asterisk (*) as a subdomain (the left part of a domain name, such as *. example.com).

+In the Domain Name System (DNS), a CNAME (Canonical Name) record is used to create an alias from one domain name to another.
+A wildcard DNS record is a record that matches requests for non-existent subdomains